Different Types OF OCD.

-- Pulling Out Hair (Trichotillomania) My ex sister in law had a compulsion to pull her hair out when she was going through a divorce with my brother.
+- Pulling Out Hair (Trichotillomania) My ex-sister-in-law had a compulsion to pull her hair out when she was going through a divorce with my brother.

 - Trigger (An obsessional intrusive thought triggered by seeing an object such as a knife that may harm someone).

-- Ritual (compulsive behaviour (physical or mental)
+- Ritual (compulsive behavior (physical or mental)